mic-lang/mic/README.md

-# The Mic Programming Language.
+# The Mic Programming Language
 work in progress